Best Practices for Setting Realistic Goals in ABA Therapy and at Home

 With a new year often comes new resolutions and intentions, but at Hopebridge, we never stop setting them.
 Rather than approaching them one time a year, we work with our families to set, reevaluate and achieve goals year-round.

 There is a science, and some might say an art form, to setting goals with autism.
 Our Board Certified Behavior Analysts (BCBA) are educated and trained in working with caregivers to create personalized plans that reflect each individual child’s and family’s goals.

 Hopebridge BCBA Lauren McLoughlin has extensive experience building short-term to long-term goals for children with autism spectrum disorder (ASD) at our therapy center in Fayetteville, Georgia.
-We recently connected with her to share some of her top tips for parents who want to play an active role in goal-setting for their kiddos who participate in applied behavior analysis (ABA therapy).
+We connected with her to share some of her top tips for parents who want to play an active role in goal-setting for their kiddos who participate in applied behavior analysis (ABA therapy).